-Only active employees who participate in the SRSP may request a loan and the participant must have a minimum vested account balance of \$2,000.
+Only active Plan participants may request a loan and the participant must have a minimum vested account balance of \$2,000.
 The minimum loan amount that a participant may request is \$1,000 and the maximum is \$50,000 or 50% of the vested account balance, whichever is less.
 The \$50,000 maximum loan amount is reduced by the highest loan balance during the past 12 months minus the loan balance on the date a new loan is made.
-If a participant has an outstanding loan through another qualified plan, 403(b) plan, or a 457 plan maintained by the same employer, the maximum loan amount available must be reduced by the highest outstanding loan balance during the past 12 months.
+If a participant has an outstanding loan through another qualified plan, 403(b) plan, or a 401(k) plan maintained by the same employer, the maximum loan amount available must be reduced by the highest outstanding loan balance during the past 12 months.
 The participant is responsible for ensuring that the aggregated loan amount on all plans sponsored by the same employer is the lesser of \$50,000 or 50% of the vested account balance.

 The Plan offers two loan options to the participants.
 One is a General-Purpose Loan that has a term of twelve to sixty (12-60) months.
 No reason or documentation, other than a signed promissory note, is required when a participant requests a General-Purpose Loan.
-The other is a Principal Residence Loan that has a term of 72-180 months, must be utilized for the purchase of a primary residence only.
+The other is a Principal Residence Loan that has a term of 72-180 months, which must be utilized for the purchase of a primary residence only.

-Participants are charged a loan origination fee that is deducted from the original loan amount as well as an annual administrative fee that is deducted quarterly from the participants' account.
-Outstanding loans are assessed an interest rate of 1% over the prime rate published in the Wall Street Journal on the first business day of the month before the loan is originated.
+Participants are charged a loan origination fee and it is deducted from the original loan amount as well as an annual administrative fee that is deducted quarterly and is assessed to each participant's account.
+The interest rate assessed to the loans is 1% over the prime rate published in the Wall Street Journal on the first business day of the month before the loan is originated.

 The interest rate for General Purpose Loans is fixed for the life of the loan.
 For more information regarding the loan policy, participants may refer to the Plan Document.

 Effective March 2020 through December 31st, 2020, Congress passed the CARES act in response to the COVID-19 pandemic.
 The bill was created to provide financial aid for individuals affected by the pandemic and included provisions allowing access to retirement savings.
-The SRSP adopted the provisions for coronavirus-related distributions and allowed for in-service withdrawals, increased maximum loan limits from \$50,000 or 50% of the vested account balance to \$100,000 or 100% of the vested account balance, and increased the loan repayment schedule.
+The Plan adopted the provisions for coronavirus-related distributions and allowed for in-service withdrawals, increased maximum loan limits from \$50,000 or 50% of the vested account balance to \$100,000 or 100% of the vested account balance, and increased the loan repayment schedule.